Unispac/Fight-Poison-With-Poison/README.md

 We consider "constrained" and "unconstrained" versions of the attack.
 The poison rate is 1% for both attacks.
 For the constrainted attack, the trigger watermark size is 17, with attack strategy "LargeAbsSHAP x MinPopulation"; for the unconstrained attack, the trigger watermark size is 32, with attack strategy "Combined Feature Value Selector".

-After the generation of the poisoned dataset, the constrained and unconstrained versions of the should be placed at `./poisoned_train_set/ember/$type` where `$type = ['constrained', 'unconstrained', 'none']`.
+After the generation of the poisoned dataset, the constrained and unconstrained versions of the poisoned dataset should be placed at `./poisoned_train_set/ember/$type` where `$type = ['constrained', 'unconstrained', 'none']`.
 Particularly, 'none' corresponds to the clean dataset without attack.
 For ease of usage, we directly upload the poisoned dataset we generated [here](https://drive.google.com/drive/folders/1clwaG8-plDSPTWMjkJ4DTFfFL6PQflAk?usp=sharing).

 Example: Run Confusion Training against Ember Unconstrained Attack: